lynseythomson/Intro_To_Maps/index.md

 ### Getting Started
 Firstly, please open 'R Studio', create a new a new script by clicking on the `File/ New File/ R Script`.
 Remember to date your script, add your name, and contact details at the start of the script, using hastags to add clear comments.

-If you are unsure of how to use GitHub or R Studio, check out these handy tutorials.
+If you are unsure of how to use <a href="https://ourcodingclub.github.io/2017/02/27/git.html">Github</a> or <a href="https://ourcodingclub.github.io/2016/11/13/intro-to-r.html">R Studio</a>, check out these handy tutorials.

 ```
 # ============  Intro to Map Making  ==============